Optimal Price and Output Levels Under ...

 The increase in bond prices will affect the exchange market.
 For example, the rise in American bonds will result in investors selling these bonds in exchange for other bonds, say Australian bonds.
 As a result, the supply of American dollars will increase in the foreign exchange and decrease the supply of Australian currency.

 The effects of contractionary policies are the opposite of expansionary policies.
 They cause a reduction in bond prices and an increase in interest rates.
 When the central bank wishes to lower the money supply, it can do the following:

-High-interest rates cause the levels of capital investment to reduce and interest rates end up making domestic bonds more enticing.
+High-interest rates cause the levels of capital investment to decrease and interest rates end up making domestic bonds more enticing.
 This causes an increase in the demand for domestic bonds while the demand for foreign bonds declines.
 As a result, the supply of domestic currency decreases in the foreign exchange market.